stasyanko/laravel-large-project/README.md

  - an IDE should provide good autocomplete with minimal setup
  - use as little magic as possible, even better to remove them at all
  - if possible, make code independent on a framework

+ ### TODO:

+ - add to readme ideas and patterns used in the project
+ - deploy to Heroku
+ - buy a domain for the project
+ - add CI/CD